Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Introduction

 \subsection{Related Work and Novel Contributions}

-While this survey is the first to provide a full, comprehensive overview of neurosymbolic methods for reasoning on graph structures, we build and expand upon previous work which has covered diverse aspects of this topic.
-For instance, a review by Lamb \etal \cite{lamb2020graph} describes how existing methods for reasoning on graph structures already possess the tools to be considered or used specifically for neurosymbolic purposes.
-In particular, it focuses on the ways that methods with attention mechanisms are well-equipped for neurosymbolic use.
-However, unlike our paper, it does not survey the recent, novel methods designed to be intentionally neurosymbolic.

-Because neurosymbolic AI with graph structures is a relatively young area, other earlier articles which attempt to cover this topic tend to focus largely on background information.
-For example, a survey article by Zhang \etal \cite{zhang2021neural} comprises an extremely thorough background on general neurosymbolic AI, neural-network-based graph reasoning, and symbolic graph reasoning.
-It only covers a subsection of neurosymbolic methods for reasoning on graph structures.
-Similarly, a paper by Chen \etal \cite{chen2020review} also provides a thoroughly expansive overview of the information present in our \textit{Background} (\S\ref{section:background}) and \textit{KG Completion} (\S\ref{section:kg_complete}) sections, but it does not discuss neurosymbolic methods for reasoning on graph structures.
-We encourage readers to explore these papers for a more in-depth understanding of the background information presented in our paper.

-Another work by Boschin \etal \cite{boschin2022combining} has the most overlap with our paper.
-However, we take a different approach in terms of grouping and describing neurosymbolic methods for graph reasoning, and we hope that readers will find that our papers complement one another.
-In particular, while Boschin \etal \cite{boschin2022combining} focuses on grouping neurosymbolic methods by the various rules or domain-specific knowledge used, we outline a taxonomy in terms of the structure of the architectures, including the order in which logic and neural modules are placed or the way in which logic is incorporated into neural modules.
-Moreover, as in Zhang \etal \cite{zhang2021neural}, a majority of the paper aims to introduce the background and motivate the idea of neurosymbolic AI for graph reasoning.
-This is partly due to the fact that the work by Boschin \etal was written specifically for a research school.
+This survey is the first to provide a full, comprehensive overview of neurosymbolic methods for reasoning over KGs.
+Because the topic is still relatively young, earlier articles tend to focus largely on background information.
+For example, an article by Zhang \etal \cite{zhang2021neural} discusses general neurosymbolic AI, neural-network-based graph reasoning, and symbolic graph reasoning.
+However, it only covers a subset of neurosymbolic methods for reasoning on KGs.
+Similarly, a paper by Chen \etal \cite{chen2020review} provides an expansive overview of the information present in our \textit{Background} (\S\ref{section:background}) and \textit{KG Completion} (\S\ref{section:kg_complete}) sections.
+Previously, a relevant review by Lamb \etal \cite{lamb2020graph} described how several types of graph neural networks already possess tools, such as attention mechanisms, to be considered or used for neurosymbolic purposes.
+Additionally, work by Boschin \etal \cite{boschin2022combining} overlaps with our paper.
+However, we take a different approach toward grouping and describing neurosymbolic methods for KGs.
+In particular, while Boschin \etal focus on grouping methods by the various rules or domain-specific knowledge used, we outline a taxonomy in terms of the structure of the architectures, including the orders in which symbolic and neural modules are placed and integrated.

-We take advantage of the thorough explanations provided in the aforementioned papers to introduce a more concentrated literature survey.
-We focus mostly on current neurosymbolic approaches for reasoning on graph structures and strive for novelty by describing their: \begin{itemize} \item overarching taxonomy, \item benefits and weaknesses, \item applications for which they are already used, and \item potential research directions. \end{itemize}